wp-plugins/postman-smtp/readme.txt

 Postman requests a limited access OAuth 2.0 token (valet key) to access the APIs (enter the house) and perform a specific service (handle Gmail, stay out of Google Docs) with no need for you to surrender your username and password credentials (master house key).

-Once you grant access, Postman then overrides the WordPress wp_mail() function to provide an incredibly stable mail sub-system.
+Once access is granted, Postman commandeers the WordPress wp_mail() function to provide an incredibly stable mail sub-system.

 = Can't I just tell Google to allow less secure apps and keep using my old password? =